Rami24t/JS-Alg-Perf-Practice-Fibonacci-Num-3-funcs/README.md

 This is my solution to a challenge exercise I found on codewars.

-The challenge was to code a better performing function that a fibonacci number finder method that they provided.
+The challenge was to code a better performing function than a fibonacci number finder method that they provided.

 I wrote two better performing methods as a solution to the challenge.